Madhumala Chattopadhyay

 Madhumala Chattopadhyay (born 16 March 1961) is an Indian anthropologist who specializes in the Indigenous peoples of the Andaman and Nicobar Islands.
-In 1991, Chattopadhyay and her colleagues were the first outsiders to make peaceful contact with the Sentinelese people.
+In 1991, Chattopadhyay and her colleagues were the second outsiders to make peaceful contact with the Sentinelese people.

 Early life and education

 Chattopadhyay was brought up in Shibpur, a small suburb in Kolkata, West Bengal.
 Her father was an accounts officer with the South Eastern Railway.
 Her mother was Pronoti Chattopadhyay.
 She first became interested in the Indigenous peoples of the Andaman Islands when she was twelve years old.

 She graduated from Bhabani Balika Vidyalaya in Shibpur.
 Afterward, she obtained her Bachelor of Sciences (with honors) in Anthropology from the University of Calcutta.
 She wrote a dissertation, Genetic Study among the Aborigines of the Andaman.
 She applied for a PhD fellowship with the Anthropological Survey of India (AnSI) in order to do field research with the tribes of the Andaman Islands.
 Chattopadhyay obtained her PhD on the tribes of the Andamans.
 AnSI was reluctant to grant her a fellowship because she was female, and they worried she would not be safe while doing field work with potentially hostile tribes.
 However, they granted the fellowship in light of her academic record.